nulogy/nulogy-public-certificates/README.md

 ## Choosing a Certificate to Use

-Which certificate you choose to install in your trust store is up to you, but you should prefer to install the highest certificate in the chain: the Nulogy Root CA4.
-This will significantly reduce the need for future configuration changes.
+Which certificate you choose to install in your trust store is up to you, but you should prefer to install the highest certificate in the chain: the Nulogy Root CA4 / DigiCert Global Root CA. This will significantly reduce the need for future configuration changes.

 If your client software does not support trusted roots with provided intermediates, you may opt to install 001-issuing-ca-i4.crt (the intermediate certificate).
 The likelihood that we will have to revoke 001-issuing-ca-i4 and issue a replacement is low.